lando/platformsh/docs/caveats.md

 # Caveats and known issues

 Since this is a `beta` release, there are a few known issues and workarounds to be aware of.
-We also recommend that you consult GitHub for [Platform.sh tagged issues](https://github.com/lando/lando/issues?q=is%3Aopen+is%3Aissue+label%3Aplatformsh).
+We also recommend that you consult GitHub for [Platform.sh issues](https://github.com/lando/platformsh/issues).

-If you encounter a problem that doesn't already have an issue, we _highly encourage_ you to [post an issue](https://github.com/lando/lando/issues/new/choose).
+If you encounter a problem that doesn't already have an issue, we _highly encourage_ you to [post an issue](https://github.com/lando/platformsh/issues/new/choose).

 ## `$HOME` considerations